Harryyadav/slate/source/includes/connections.md

 group_member_query  | No       | Gives the users of the specified group group_query         | Yes      | Specify groups to return
-base_dn             | No       | The base dn (will be computed from bind_dn if unspecified)
+base_dn             | No       | The base dn (will be computed from bind_dn if unspecified) start_tls           | No       | If checked, each connection to the LDAP server will enable TLS encryption over the standard LDAP port.

 ---